gracew/trophy-case/README.md

 # Trophy Case

-Created at(NFT Hack 2022)[https://showcase.ethglobal.com/nfthack2022/trophy-case]: A dead simple way for developers to let users mint NFTs from in-app achievements, and a wallet for users to view all their achievements & discover others with similar interests.
+Created at [NFT Hack 2022](https://showcase.ethglobal.com/nfthack2022/trophy-case): A dead simple way for developers to let users mint NFTs from in-app achievements, and a wallet for users to view all their achievements & discover others with similar interests.

+🎥 Demo (click to view)
 [![Youtube Demo](https://img.youtube.com/vi/w-SLXECOgLc/0.jpg)](https://www.youtube.com/watch?v=w-SLXECOgLc)